 - If you are a ToDo member, your program cost is $78.

 - If you are a non-member, your program cost is $93.

-If you have done this particular program before, you will receive a 50% discount off of the above prices.
+If you have done the Taking Action program before, you will receive a 50% discount off of the above prices.
 Just select “alumni” option when registering.

-The program includes The Art of Taking Action by Gregg Krech.
-Shipping of a print program book within the U.S. will be free.
-For destinations outside the U.S. there will be international shipping charge.
+Within the U.S., shipping of The Art of Taking Action will be free.
+For destinations outside the U.S. there will be an international shipping charge.

 He is the author of numerous popular books, including Naikan: Gratitude, Grace & the Japanese Art of Self-Reflection, The Art of Taking Action, Question Your Life, Tunneling for Sunlight and A Natural Approach to Mental Wellness.

 Blending the psychological, the practical and the spiritual, Gregg Krech promotes values such as gratitude, acceptance, mindfulness, compassion, constructive action and purposeful living.
-He currently lives in Vermont with his wife (with occasional visits from his two college daughters).
+He currently lives in Vermont with his wife and a large extended family of wildlife.
 He enjoys writing haiku, baking bread and playing blues piano.